dmail-front/diapo/README.md

 # diapo
-Skeleton of a very simple diaporama
+A diaporama in 80 lines, no dependency